 The KitchenAid K150 blender is excellent for multi-purpose use.
 It offers a versatile performance and can produce great results whether you're making hot soup, smoothies, nut butter, or crushing ice for cocktails.
 The jar's capacity is on the small side at 48 ounces and doesn't have many speed settings.
 The blades can be a bit tricky to clean by hand, but they, along with the jar and lid, are dishwasher-safe.

 The KitchenAid K150 blender is excellent for single-serve smoothies.
 When you're working with smaller batches, ingredients can splash up the sides of the jar, so you need to use a spatula to get the best results.
-It's a bit more work than some blenders, but can still make a fantastic single-serve smoothie, even if your recipe includes fibrous ingredients like kale.
-This blender is also quiet and well-built, and its jar and lid are dishwasher-safe.
+It's a bit more work than some blenders, but this blender can still make a fantastic single-serve smoothie, even if your recipe includes fibrous ingredients like kale.
+This blender is quiet and well-built, and its jar and lid are dishwasher-safe.

 The KitchenAid K150 blender is great for crushing ice.
 This well-built blender can make bar-quality ice quickly.
 However, the manufacturer says not to add more than half an ice cube tray's worth of ice cubes at once, so it has a smaller capacity for ice compared to many full-size blenders, including the KitchenAid K400.